The following problems are clear signs that the electricity within a data center is uncontrolled:

 Data centers increase their uptime by dynamically controlling the electricity

-Software-Defined Electricity self-heals the data center electrical network by immediately adjusting, correcting, and balancing every microsecond to ensure ideal energy transfer.
+Software-Defined Electricity maintains control and balance in the power network every microsecond to ensure electricity resiliency and perfect power to all loads.
 This approach neutralizes cascading electrical events (i.e. transients, surges, sags, swells, etc.), increasing uptime.

 Operational Improvement Through Budgeting and Forecasting